 Our on-site power generation solutions are designed to service oil & gas and industrial markets.
 Our customized solutions result in a reduction in operational expenses, facilities optimization and energy efficiencies at zero capital cost to our clients.

-Kineticor’s Management and Board have previously been responsible for the construction and major refurbishment of over 400 MW’s and direct operations of over 1000 MW’s of power generation assets.
+Kineticor’s Management and Board have collectively designed, built and/or operated nearly 2,000 MW’s of power generation assets.
 These generation technologies have included cogeneration, thermal, wind and hydro that have been located throughout North America.

 TURNKEY POWER SOLUTIONS